 Broadcasts a message from the process with rank "root" to all other processes of the communicator

-int MPI_Bcast(void *buffer, int count, MPI_Datatype datatype, int root, MPI_Comm comm)
+int MPI_Bcast_c(void *buffer, MPI_Count count, MPI_Datatype datatype, int root, MPI_Comm comm)

 Thread and Interrupt Safety

 This routine is thread-safe.
 This means that this routine may be

 safely used by multiple threads without the need for any user-provided

 thread locks.
 However, the routine is not interrupt safe.
 Typically,

 this is due to the use of memory allocation routines such as malloc

 or other non-MPICH runtime routines that are themselves not interrupt-safe.

 Notes for Fortran